pingbird/puro/website/docs/index.md

 # About

-Puro is an experimental tool for installing and managing [Flutter](https://flutter.dev/) versions.
+Puro is a powerful tool for installing and upgrading [Flutter](https://flutter.dev/) versions.

 With Puro you can: